BenjaminRodenberg/waveform-iteration-paper/plotting/README.md

 ## Prerequisites

 For creating the figures and tables you need a working LaTeX installation and Python with the packages `scipy`, `pandas`, `jinja2`, and `matplotlib`.
+It is recommended to use Ubuntu 24.04.
+But the workflow should be similar for other Ubuntu versions or Linux-based systems.

 ### Use docker

 The `Dockerfile` in this folder allows you to create a docker container with all the required dependencies.
 Please install Docker on your operating system by following the instructions given on https://docs.docker.com/engine/install/.

-On Ubuntu you can then build the docker container by running the following command from this folder:
+You can then build the docker container by running the following command from this folder:

 ```sh
 docker build -t waveform-plotting .